Exploring Solutions for Missing Teeth

 Frequently Asked Questions

 A dental bridge is a prosthetic device used to replace one or more missing teeth.
-It consists of a false tooth or teeth, held in place by dental crowns or implants on either side of the gap.
+It consists of false teeth supported by dental crowns or implants on either side of the gap.

-With proper care and maintenance, a dental bridge can last upwards of 10 to 15 years or even longer.
+With proper care and maintenance, a dental bridge can last 10 to 15 years or even longer.

-Proper oral hygiene, including regular brushing, flossing, and routine dental check-ups, is essential for maintaining the longevity of your dental bridge.
-Avoiding hard or sticky foods can also help prevent damage to the bridge.
+Maintaining good oral hygiene, including regular brushing, flossing, and routine dental check-ups, is crucial for the longevity of your dental bridge.
+Additionally, avoiding hard or sticky foods can help prevent damage.

 Dental bridges are custom-made to match the color, size, and shape of your natural teeth, making them virtually indistinguishable from your surrounding teeth.

-The entire process of getting a dental bridge typically takes a few weeks to complete, including multiple appointments for preparation, fabrication, and fitting of the bridge.
+The process of getting a dental bridge typically takes a few weeks, involving multiple appointments for preparation, fabrication, and fitting.